 So you passed out a flyer about serving at last year’s Christmas Eve service.
 Try moving each one of your few out by giving them a bigger purpose.
 Commit to placing one, half, or all of your group in a consistent role of service.
 Put your toddlers on a classroom helper rotation.
 Decide to adopt a local charity as a group.
 Plug each one of your few into a volunteer role that sparks their passion and showcases their talents.
 Challenge yourself to take your circle to the next level by moving them out to be the church.

 Be present.
 Create a safe place.
 Partner with parents.
 Make it personal.
-Add these five practices to your list of resolutions and make 2013 the year you take your circle to the next level!
+Add these five practices to your list of resolutions, and make 2017 the year you take your circle to the next level!